What Customs Broker Services Actually Cover for Canadian Importers

 Freight Coordination and Why Brokers Often Handle Both

 Many clients ask us to arrange the freight movement too, not just the customs clearance.
 We do both—brokerage and freight forwarding—because separating them creates coordination gaps.
-The carrier needs the B3 number to update the cargo manifest.
+The carrier needs the CAD number to update the cargo manifest.
 The warehouse needs release confirmation before they’ll fork-lift your pallet.
 Timing matters, especially for perishables or just-in-time manufacturing inputs.

 When we book the freight, we control the arrival notice, the delivery appointment, and the document flow.
 That cuts release time from two days to four hours in many cases.